 It also keeps your job skills sharp and makes you more marketable when you’re looking for a new position.
 X-ray continuing education courses also increase the chances for a promotion or raise.

-But more importantly, these courses are designed to help you improve patient interaction and reduce your risks of making mistakes.
+But more importantly, these courses are designed to help you improve patient interaction and care and reduce your risks of making mistakes.
 It’s a win-win for you, your patients, and the facility where you work.

 Take Your Skills to the Next Level